Mark Borowiecki: Personal life

-Borowiecki married his wife Tara on July 4, 2015.
-Their son, Miles was born on February 12, 2020.
+Borowiecki married his wife Tara in 2015.
+Their son was born in 2020.

 In a December 2019 off-ice incident in Vancouver, British Columbia, Borowiecki prevented a theft, and attempted a citizen's arrest, earning him the nickname 'Boro Cop.'
 Borowiecki was shopping for baby clothes and witnessed a man breaking into a car, stealing a backpack.
 Borowiecki stopped the suspect, retrieving the pack, but the suspect fled.